Inside the Basilica of Saint SixtusInside the Basilica of Saint Sixtus

 A small village with grandiose architecture

-You’ll be surprised by its size, intrigued by its original structure and by the colorful interplay of materials: the green of the cupola roofs, the brick red of the bell tower, the white and ochre of the stone.
+You’ll be surprised by its size, and intrigued by the original structure of the small, well-preserved Romanesque church, enhanced by the neo-Byzantine style of the superimposed basilica.
+A colorful play of materials: the green of the cupola roofs, the brick red of the bell tower, the white and ochre of the stone.
 All this heralds the rich polychromy of the interior.
-Harmonious lines, magnificence and elegance!
+A harmony and elegance that’s sure to touch you!

 An architectural feat